combat writing badge

 UP THE HAWSEPIPE :

-a Naval expression for learning the proper methods from the bottom to the top, in imitation of the HAWSEPIPE channeling the anchor chain; see OJT, trng, CROSS-TRAINING, MOS, MUSTANG. [nb: until recently, an OFFICER was simultaneously designated a "gentleman" when appointed by an ACT OF CONGRESS, which not only inspired further intellectual development but also encouraged cultural sophistication, which refinements were mocked as being 'suave and debonair' (deliberately mispronounced as "soo-wave" and "dee-boner"); v: BRASS HAT, BLUE BLOOD, OFFICER'S COUNTRY, TALLY-HO, TACT; cf: HARD-ASS, MACHO]
+a Naval expression for learning the proper methods from the bottom to the top, in imitation of the HAWSEPIPE channeling the anchor chain; the promotion of any SAILOR with prior enlisted service to commissioned rank, as by being advanced "up through the hatch", putting him ABOVE BOARD; see OJT, trng, CROSS-TRAINING, MOS, BLUE BLOOD, MUSTANG, COCKTAIL. [v: beseem, nicety; cf: mauvais ton] [nb: until recently, an OFFICER was simultaneously designated a "gentleman" when appointed by an ACT OF CONGRESS, which not only inspired further intellectual development but also encouraged cultural sophistication, which refinements were mocked as being 'suave and debonair' (deliberately mispronounced as "soo-wave" and "dee-boner"); v: BRASS HAT, OFFICER'S COUNTRY, TALLY-HO, TACT; cf: HARD-ASS, MACHO]

 URBAN WARFARE :